ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Congestion signals might indicate a throughput limit that is different from the signaled throughput advice.

-Endpoints cannot assume that a signaled rate limit is achievable if congestion signals indicate otherwise.
+Endpoints cannot assume that the rate indicated in throughput advice is achievable if congestion signals indicate otherwise.
 Congestion could be experienced at a different point on the network path than the network element that signals throughput advice.
 Therefore, endpoints need to respect the send rate constraints that are set by a